Ski Sled for Camping Trips Nov09

 Winter camping always involves carrying a lot of extra gear.
 I have seen a lot of stuff on sleds and pulks but the simplest idea I have seen is these crazy carpet sleds.
-I will test this version # 1 this winter and update with modifications and improvements.
+This is version # 1 this winter(09) and expext to update with modifications and improvements.
 Can Tire Carpet is $3 and weighs nothing so easy cheap setup that slides with very little resistance.
 I read one trip report where they used them for a week on a glacier where they moved several times.
-A rigid sled with rigid poles could carry more gear but be a pain on the downhill.
+A rigid sled with rigid poles can carry more gear but is a pain on sidehills or on the downhill.
 The best info on rigid pulks is Skipulks which has a free downloadable booklet on various buid your own designs as well as expedition quality sleds for sale.

 1. the sled will pull better if you can roll the sides up a bit as well